 Book Nerd Your Way Prize

-Participants who finish the challenge on/before December 16, 2023 will receive an exclusive Book Nerd travel blanket.
+Participants who finish the challenge on/before December 20, 2025 will receive an exclusive Extreme Book Nerd Hoodie.

 Note that to receive this prize you must show your completed reading log to a library staff member before the end of the challenge.